Kit Denton Fellowship

-The Kit Denton Fellowship is an Australian literary award given annually by the Australian Writers' Guild (AWG).
-It is presented to a writer who shows courage and excellence in performance writing.
-The winner receives $25,000 AUD to support them in their writing work and assist them in developing a marketable script.
-The award is named after Kit Denton, a lifetime member of the AWG, well known as a script writer, author, poet and lyricist.
+The Kit Denton Fellowship, later Kit Denton Disfellowship, is an Australian literary award presented at the AWGIE Awards by the Australian Writers' Guild (AWG) between 2007 and 2012.

+The award was named after Kit Denton, a lifetime member of the AWG, well known as a scriptwriter, author, poet and lyricist.
 He wrote the international best selling novel, The Breaker, about the life and death of Breaker Morant.
 Kit Denton was the father of TV personality, Andrew Denton.

+The Kit Denton Fellowship was presented to a writer who shows courage and excellence in performance writing.
+The award was worth A$25,000, to support the recipient in their writing work and assist them in developing a marketable script.